harness-community/terraform-harness-structure/secrets/file/README.md

-# Terraform Modules for Harness Variables
+# Terraform Modules for Harness Secrets - File
-Terraform Module for creating and managing Harness Platform Variables
+Terraform Module for creating and managing Harness File Secrets

 ## Summary
-This module handle the creation and managment of Platform Variables by leveraging the Harness Terraform provider
+This module handle the creation and managment of File Secrets by leveraging the Harness Terraform provider

 ## Providers